Concordium/concordium-dapp-examples/compliant-reward-distribution/README.md

 ### Restarting

 Restaring the services with the `docker-compose up` command will load the old `compliant-reward-distribution_postgres_data`.
-If you want to restart from scratch with an empty database, stop and remove all containers, and delete the PostgreSQL database before running the `docker-compose up` command again.
+If you want to restart the containers with an empty database, stop and remove all containers, and delete the PostgreSQL database before running the `docker-compose up` command again.

 To delete the volume, run the following command: